Where to study on campus

 Library study spaces

-Libraries are open seven days a week during term time and provide a range of individual and group study spaces.
+All four campus libraries are open seven days a week during term time and provide a range of individual and group study spaces.
 See the Library opening hours.

 The majority of library study spaces are available on a walk-in basis and don’t need to be booked.
 Simply scan your University ID card at the Library entrance and find an available study space.